-Another benefit of artichoke is that it’s a natural detox agent, so when you eat it you help facilitate the removal of harmful toxins that can alter the normal function of your body’s organs.
+Another benefit of artichokes is that they’re a natural detox agent.
+When you eat them, you help facilitate the removal of harmful toxins that can alter the normal functioning of your body’s organs.

-In today’s article we want to share some of the main health benefits of artichokes and especially the benefits of artichoke water, as well as teach you how to make it so you can enjoy it to the fullest.
+In today’s article, we want to share some of the main health benefits of artichokes and the benefits of artichoke water, as well as teach you how to make it so you can enjoy it to the fullest.

 The high content of fiber, vitamin C, and phytosterols in artichokes can help reduce the levels of bad cholesterol in the blood while promoting the generation of good cholesterol.

-In addition to this they contain cinarina, a substance that stimulates the secretion of bile to aid in the digestion of fats and prevent them from accumulating in the body.
+In addition to this, they contain cinarina, a substance that stimulates the secretion of bile.
+Then, it aids in the digestion of fats and prevents them from accumulating in the body.

-Artichokes contain flavonoids as well, which fight inflammation and help reduce your risk of cardiovascular disease.
+In addition, artichokes contain flavonoids, which fight inflammation and help reduce your risk of cardiovascular disease.

 This also acts as a powerful diuretic by removing excess liquids retained in your tissues and fighting symptoms of inflammatory diseases like gout and arthritis.

 Because they favor the breakdown of fats, artichokes help protect your liver and improve its overall function.
-In fact, they are specifically recommended for people suffering from cirrhosis or other liver problems.
+In fact, they’re specifically recommended for people suffering from cirrhosis or other liver problems.

-They fight constipation by facilitating regular bowel movements, and while this might seem contradictory, artichoke is also a great remedy for diarrhea.
+Plus, artichokes help fight constipation by facilitating regular bowel movements.
+This might seem contradictory, but artichoke is also a great remedy for diarrhea.

-Although you might find countless recipes for cooking and eating artichokes, one of the best ways to take advantage of this vegetable’s benefits is by preparing a tea of sorts.
-This retains most of its beneficial properties and best of all, contains very few calories.
+How do you make artichoke water?You might find countless recipes for cooking and eating artichokes out there.
+However, one of the best ways to take advantage of this vegetable’s benefits is by preparing a tea.
+This retains most of their beneficial properties and, best of all, contains very few calories.

 - 3 medium sized artichokes

-- Wash the artichokes thoroughly, remove the stems, and cut off the ends.
+- First, wash the artichokes thoroughly, remove the stems, and cut off the ends.

-- Add them to a point of water and boil for about 15 minutes.
+- Then, add them to a point of water and boil for about 15 minutes.

-- Remove from heat and let stand, covered.
+- After, remove from heat and let stand, covered.

 How to consume it